Greece wants immediate talks with Troika on bailout, eyes follow-up deal

-BRUSSELS Greece asked euro zone countries on Friday for an immediate start of technical talks with international creditors on the first batch of reforms that would help conclude its current bailout program and allow the disbursement of more loans.
+BRUSSELS, March 6 Greece asked euro zone countries on Friday for an immediate start of technical talks with international creditors on the first batch of reforms that would help conclude its current bailout programme and allow the disbursement of more loans.

 The request marks a softening of Greece's stance.
 Until now, it has rejected talks with the three institutions that have supervised it so far -- the European Central Bank, European Commission and the International Monetary Fund -- on implementing reforms.